Table of Contents

 Lack of exercise can cause your dog's bowels to become sluggish.
-To get things moving, get your pup moving, too.
+To get things moving, bring your pup moving, too.

 I have a Labrador who loves to play fetch.
-When first learning how to make a dog poop quickly, I always played a game of fetch with her to help speed things along.
+When first learning how to make a dog poop quickly, I always played bring with her to help speed things along.

 Dogs will often do their business while out on a walk, but you could also play some games like fetch, tug-of-war, or anything else to help hasten the process.

 As the old saying goes, “when you have to go, you have to go.”
 The same is true for dogs.

 Routine is important, and to make your dog poop quicker, observe him note when he usually poops.